johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 prependJs:
   - "import Icon from '@mapbox/mr-ui/icon';"
   - "import { LayerInfo } from '../../components/layer-info';"
+  - "import { SourceLayerTypes } from '../../components/source-layer-types';"
   - "import Note from '@mapbox/dr-ui/note';"
   - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

+This is an in-depth guide to the data inside the Mapbox Streets vector tile source to help with styling.

 {{ <Note imageComponent={<BookImage height="60" width="60" />}> }}

 We recommend moving to [Mapbox Streets v8](/vector-tiles/reference/mapbox-streets-v8/) for additional features and improvements.
 However, Mapbox Streets v7 will continue to receive data updates from OpenStreetMap.

 {{</Note>}}

-This is an in-depth guide to the data inside the Mapbox Streets vector tile source to help with styling.

 ## Overview